ianthehenry/privy/README.md

 # How does it work

-`inliven` compiles the input program into another program that contains `"\x00"` after ever statement that will output something.
+`inliven` compiles the input program into another program that contains `"\x00"` after every statement that will output something.
 So:

 ```ivy
 2 * 1 2 3